-Iranian-American Baquer Namazi, born in 1936, worked in several significant Iranian government positions under the Shah, including as a provincial governor.
+Iranian-American Baquer Namazi, born on October 1, 1936, worked in several significant Iranian government positions under the Shah, including as a provincial governor.
 He also worked as a UNICEF representative in several countries, including Kenya, Somalia, and Egypt.
 Baquer most recently ran Hamyaran, an umbrella organization of Iranian NGOs.